nileshs23/Techy-Town/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your own feature Branch (`git checkout -b feature/AmazingFeature`) 3.Please Don't Push or commit on this project.
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+4.You can always make use of it as reference point of view (If you want to learn).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>